 Start your visit to this hip hood at the sumptuous Cowshed Spa at Soho House, which caters to the grooming and relaxation needs of both men and women.
 Then head to foodie favorite Girl & the Goat, headed by celebrity chef Stephanie Izard, a James Beard recipient and winner of Bravo’s Top Chef.

-Grab a night cap at ultra-romantic Maude's Liquor Bar.
-This dimly lit lounge serves refined cocktails with a hint of New Orleans flair (like Sazeracs and French 75s) to guests getting cozy in leather booths or plush vintage couches.
+Grab a night cap at ultra-romantic Maude’s Liquor Bar.
+This dimly lit lounge serves refined cocktails with a hint of New Orleans flair (think Sazeracs and French 75s) to guests getting cozy in leather booths or plush vintage couches.
 End your night at the Ace Hotel Chicago, with trendy rooms and a lively rooftop bar.

 The eclectic, hipster hangout of Wicker Park has a cornucopia of unexpected Valentine’s Day prospects.
 Start out with dinner at Clever Rabbit, a veggie-focused restaurant showcasing thoughtfully sourced ingredients alongside a creative drink menu.
 Or settle in at The Bristol, a long-time neighborhood favorite embracing farm-fresh produce and a nose-to-tail approach to cooking.
 If the weather cooperates, take a stroll on The 606, a former railroad track that’s been converted into an elevated walking path.

-After taking in the performance, head over to Violet Hour, Wicker Park's sultry speakeasy.
+After taking in the performance, head over to The Violet Hour, Wicker Park’s sultry speakeasy.
 You may have to wait in line (Violet Hour does not take reservations), but it will be worth it.
-Sumptuous decor, an exciting craft cocktail and absinthe menu, and small plates in case you get the late-night munchies, make this one of Wicker Park's most romantic spots.
+Sumptuous decor, an exciting craft cocktail and absinthe menu, and small plates in case you get the late-night munchies, make this one of Wicker Park’s most romantic spots.
 Spend the night at The Robey Chicago, a trendy hotel in the heart of Wicker Park.
-If you're looking for a night cap, the rooftop cocktail lounge offers glittering skyline views.
+If you’re looking for a night cap, the rooftop cocktail lounge offers glittering skyline views.